emkerber/learningBootstrap/myNotes.md

 # Working with the branding and toggle styles

 Toggle: when you resize the navigation and eventually it collapses into a single button.

+# Overcoming injection issues

+In CSS, you can use a media query, which targets elements only when they are a certain size.

+  @media only screen
+  and (max-width: 768px) {
+    header .navbar-collapse.in {
+      background-color: rgba(0, 0, 0, .5);
+    }
+  }